JPWelpCental/JPJC-Code-Dump-2023/README.md

 - Print functions not included as coursemology read directly from you code
 - Do add in the print function to run the code yourself on IDLE

-note to self: march holi part 2 not done